yuchenli-sony/yuchenli-sony.github.io/content/authors/admin/_index.md

 ## About Me

-I am the first author of an ECCV (oral presentation) and a NeurIPS paper PointNeXt (citation 350+), and serving as a core organizer for a
-CVPR Workshop, a CVPR reviewer; Chinese Angel investors ZhenFund's ZhenResidence, MiraclePlus (Y Combinator China) Fellow My interests: The New Progress of Reform and Opening-Up in the Middle East and the Frontiers of Generative Artificial Intelligence
+I am the first author of “3D-CoMPaT,” presented orally at ECCV, and the primary author of the highly cited NeurIPS paper “PointNeXt” (over 710 citations).
+I have served as a core organizer of a CVPR workshop and have reviewed submissions for top-tier AI conferences, including TPAMI, CVPR, ICCV, and NeurIPS.
+Additionally, I am a key open-source contributor to Apache RocketMQ, a high-performance distributed messaging platform.
+My research centers on Visual Language Foundational Models (VLMs) for image, video, 3D, and 4D generation and perception.